jtpereyda/boofuzz/CONTRIBUTING.rst

     .. attention::
         If the tests pass, check the output for new flake8 warnings that indicate PEP8 violations.

-3. Format the code to meet our code style requirements (needs python 3.6+):
+3. Format the code to meet our code style requirements:

     .. code-block::